-When you’re making the business case for a permanent change in payroll, the C-level team is far from the only group in your company that will need convincing of the benefits of a new global payroll solution.
-As with any change initiative, there will be significant resistance among certain areas of your organization.
+When it comes to making a case for change in payroll, the C-suite is far from the only group you need to convince of the benefits of a new global payroll solution.
+As with any change initiative, such a transformation is likely to encounter resistance among multiple areas of your organization.

-For multinational companies, the individuals most likely to push back on a payroll software switch are the local payroll teams and regional managers.
+In fact, at multinational companies, the individuals most likely to push back on a payroll software switch are local payroll teams and regional managers.

-But especially when a local team is expected to contribute to the costs of sourcing and implementing a new solution, that’s an unwise approach: If local stakeholders fail to see the value of the switch, there can be major consequences in employee morale — potentially creating dissatisfaction among staff members (or worse, turnover).
+If local stakeholders fail to see the value of the switch, there can be major consequences in employee morale — potentially creating dissatisfaction among staff members or, worse, turnover.

-As such, your business case for a global payroll change should help you earn buy-in beyond the boardroom by
+As part of the success plan for a global payroll transformation, your business case should aim to earn buy-in beyond the boardroom by:

 2.) including plans for securing and maintaining the support of local payroll teams and regional managers throughout the software change process.